pagopa/technology-radar/radar/platforms-and-services/aws-s3.md

 ---
-title: "AWS S3"
+title: "AWS SQS"
 ring: adopt
 quadrant: "platforms-and-aoe-services"
-tags: [cloud, aws, storage]
+tags: [cloud, aws, queue]
 ---

-[Amazon S3](https://aws.amazon.com/s3/), or Simple Storage Service, is a scalable and secure object storage service offered by AWS.
-It provides a simple web interface for storing and retrieving any amount of data from anywhere on the web.
-S3 is designed for durability, offering 99.999999999% (11 nines) of object durability.
-It is widely used for backup, archiving, content distribution, and as a foundation for various cloud-based applications.
-With features like versioning, access control, and server-side encryption, S3 ensures the reliability and security of stored data.
+[AWS SQS](https://aws.amazon.com/sqs/) is a fully managed message queuing service that enables decoupling and scaling of distributed systems components.
+It allows applications to send messages between different parts of a system without directly connecting components.
+SQS supports both standard and FIFO (First-In-First-Out) queues, ensuring reliable and ordered message delivery.
+As a serverless service, SQS eliminates the need for managing infrastructure, providing on-demand scalability and high availability.
+It integrates seamlessly with other AWS services, making it a reliable choice for building distributed and resilient applications.